ov-git/ov-git/README.md

 ### Hi there! 👋

-#### I'm Full stack software engineer from Finland currently located in Finland.
+#### I'm Full stack software engineer from Finland currently located in Helsinki area.
 I mainly work with JavaScript technologies with some examples listed below, but I'm always ready to learn something new.
 I especially thrive in frontend development and creating PWA applications with frameworks like React or Next.js using TypeScript.

 ### :hammer_and_wrench: Languages :